Darkin47/LO14/README.md

-LO14
+# LO14
-====

-Source code of our LO14 project done with lonk in P15 semester and also correction of LO14 P13 Final.
+Bash source code of our LO14 project done with lonk in P15 semester and also correction of LO14 P13 Final.